Students look to love at New Zealand school hit by tragedy

-CHRISTCHURCH, New Zealand — Three students from Cashmere High School were at the Al Noor Mosque for Friday prayers when an attacker burst in as part of a rampage that left 50 dead across the New Zealand city of Christchurch.
+CHRISTCHURCH, New Zealand — Three students from Cashmere High School were at the Al Noor Mosque for Friday prayers when a gunman started shooting.
 When classes resume Monday, none will be there.

-Two of the students are presumed dead and the third is in the hospital with gunshot wounds.
+Two of the students are presumed dead, and the third is in the hospital with gunshot wounds suffered during New Zealand’s deadliest shooting in modern history.

 The father of Sayyad Milne, 14, told the New Zealand Herald that his son was last seen lying on the bloody floor of the mosque bleeding from his lower body.